 - Spongy moth* caterpillars are voracious feeders found eating tree leaves at night.

 - They are adaptable and can feed on over 300 different species of trees and woody plants.

 How to identify spongy moths

-- Gypsy moths (Lymantria dispar) as larvae, caterpillars can grow to two inches long and have five pairs of blue spots and six pairs of rusty red spots along their backs.
+- Spongy moths (Lymantria dispar) as larvae, caterpillars can grow to two inches long and have five pairs of blue spots and six pairs of rusty red spots along their backs.

 - Female moths are one to two inches long and do not fly.

 - They have cream-colored wings with dark-brown zigzag markings.